bewantbe/cerevi-web/README.md

-# cerevi-web
+# Cerevi

-Frontend of cerevi -- A modern web application for high-throughput, high-quality brain image and atlas visualization at micrometer resolution and centimeter scale.
+A modern web application for high-throughput, high-quality brain image and atlas visualization at micrometer resolution and centimeter scale.